The Flapper: Reception

 The Film Daily gave it an overall positive review on May 23, 1920, praising the acting of Olive Thomas.
 Its main criticism was regarding the editing and the conclusion of the film, writing that the story was "cleverly written with many amusing situations, but latter reels should be compressed".

-Public domain and home-media release
+Copyright status and home media

-The Flapper, originally a “six-reeler”, is no longer under copyright.
-Now in the public domain, the film is free for general, unrestricted use.
+The Flapper, originally a “six-reeler”, is no longer under copyright and is now in the public domain.
 In 2005, The Flapper was released on Region 1 DVD by the Milestone Collection as part of The Olive Thomas Collection.